CORRECTED-Korea ferry accused get court-appointed lawyer

 Their actions have been called "tantamount to murder" by South Korean President Park Geun-hye as the emotionally charged investigation and recovery of hundreds of bodies - many of them children from a single school - continues.

-Four of the crew were paraded in front of Korean television cameras on Thursday and apologized for their actions in leaving the sinking vessel while passengers were still on board.
+Four of the crew were paraded in front of Korean television cameras on Thursday and apologised for their actions in leaving the sinking vessel while passengers were still on board.

-The three main suspects, the captain, a third mate and the helmsmen, have also apologized, according to a source who is directly familiar with the legal proceedings, but have not admitted liability.
+The three main suspects, the captain, a third mate and the helmsmen, have also apologised, according to a source who is directly familiar with the legal proceedings, but have not admitted liability.

 According to the source, the three were asked whether they wanted to get their own lawyers, but did not take up the offer.
 It was not immediately known why.